You are currently viewing How to Buy Land in Bolivia? All the Steps, Risks and Regulations

 How to buy urban land in Bolivia?

-We have a complete guide about how to buy properties, including urban lands, in Bolivia in the following direction: How to buy a house in Bolivia?
+We have a complete guide about how to buy properties, including urban lands, in Bolivia in the next direction: How to buy a house in Bolivia?
 All the steps and risks.
 This guide is very complete, and it can be fully applied to buying land lots also.

 A) Requirements

-The documents you will need are:
+The documents you’ll need are:

-• Seller’s personal documents
+• The seller’s personal documents

 • Your personal documents